Why Dentists Recommend Different Crown Options & Materials

 MDA Verification Report

-What is the My Dental Verification Report, and why is it important?
 Our board-certified dentists will review your case and provide an unbiased second opinion on how you should move forward with your proposed dental treatment.
-We respect all dentists suggested treatment; however, we desire clarity for your dental needs.
-You should understand what dental work is necessary to move forward with treatment confidently.

 MDA Verification Report Cover Mockup

-(Click image to view sample report)
+Click image to view sample report

 • Avoid unnecessary dental treatment